arielelkin/site_source/index.markdown

 footer: false
 ---

 This is my website.
-I'm an iOS and macOS developer, working for [IRIS Audio Technologies](https://iris.audio).
+I'm an iOS and macOS developer, working for [Cognizant](https://www.cognizant.com/).

 Here's the [list of apps I worked on](/apps).
 I love making all kinds of apps and have worked on over ten apps in four different App Store categories.
 I also used to edit the [Mobile section of SitePoint](https://www.sitepoint.com/mobile/).